particle-iot/docs/src/content/en/shared/dev.md

 * Click **Select device** button in the left toolbar
 * Click device's name on the bottom of the window
-* Click on **Partilce** -> **Select device...** menu
+* Click on **Particle** -> **Select device...** menu

-Then you will see list of all your devices along with an indicator of online status.
+Then you will see list of all your devices along with an indicator of online status and platform.
 You can search for a specific one by typing its name.
 Clicking on the device or pressing `Enter` when a device is selected will select it.

 Compiling Code
 ---